ds-praveenkumar/sparkify/README.md

 ## Project Folder Description

-Sparkify.ipnyb: This files contains all the code related to this project.
+`Sparkify.ipnyb`: This files contains all the code related to this project.
+`.PNG`: These files contains the plots for Data Exploration

 ## Findings